raspdevpy/ccdoc/guide/CodeReferences/ref.v2_components.md

 }
 ```

-#### Gallery structure
+#### Gallery
-Gallery allows you to show multiple images together like a gallery.
+Galleries allows you to show multiple images together like a gallery.
 Supports up to 10 images for each gallery component.
-the structure is:
 ```
 {gallery:
 	{image: image 1 url}